 - Program/Internship Expectations: Students are expected to meet all requirements for the program and internship as outlined in the Counseling Psychology Student Handbook, Internship Handbook, and Internship Contract.
-This includes completion of a minimum of 240 hours of supervised direct counseling/client contact with individuals, couples, families and groups combined over 2 semesters at assigned internship sites and 600 total hours. - Complete one brief (e.g., one paragraph) written case conceptualization each week (see below). - Present one comprehensive case summary/conceptualization (see below). - Submit weekly documentation of supervision [CARE note] session to faculty supervisor during class. - Satisfactory evaluations from on-site supervisor and on-campus instructor/supervisor.
+This includes completion of a minimum of 240 hours of supervised direct counseling/client contact with individuals, couples, families and groups combined over 2 semesters at assigned internship sites and 600 total hours. - Complete one brief (e.g., one paragraph) written case conceptualization for each new client (see below) and for each time you feel stuck with a client. - Present one comprehensive case summary/conceptualization (see below). - Submit weekly documentation of supervision [CARE note] session to faculty supervisor during class. - Satisfactory evaluations from on-site supervisor and on-campus instructor/supervisor.
 This includes satisfactory responses to ethical dilemmas and challenges.
 Failure to follow ethical guidelines and/or nondisclosure of ethical errors and seeking of appropriate supervision may result in dismissal from the internship and/or Professional Mental Health Counseling program. - Attendance and active participation in on-campus intern supervision class for two full semesters. - Demonstration of ability to accept and respond responsibly to both site and campus supervision. - Demonstration of ability to work collaboratively with colleagues at the internship site and on campus.